Two wounded in a shooting with US federal agents in Portland: report

 “Officers confirmed that federal agents had been involved in a shooting,” the city said in a statement.

-Emergency responders then received a call for assistance from one of the shooting victims, a man, around 2:24pm (22:24 GMT) near Northeast 146th Avenue and East Burnside.
+Emergency responders then received a call for assistance from one of the shooting victims, a man, around 2:24pm (22:24 GMT) near Northeast 146th Avenue and East Burnside in Portland’s Hazelwood neighbourhood.

 “Officers responded and found a male and female with apparent gunshot wounds,” the statement said.
 “Officers applied a tourniquet and summoned emergency medical personnel.”